Christian poetry: The Renaissance

+Many works of religious poetry by English Renaissance humanists, including Thomas More, Henry Parker, Lord Morley, and Henry Howard, Earl of Surrey, have since been edited for publication by Louise Imogen Guiney in Recusant Poets.

 Reformation and the Baroque era

-The German Reformation stimulated hymn writing among both Catholics and Protestants, e.g. Martin Luther's Ein Feste Burg, the Calvinist hymns of Gerhard Tersteegen, and the Catholic hymns of Angelus Silesius and Friedrich Spee.
+The ideas of both the German Reformation and Counter-Reformation stimulated hymn and religious poetry writing among both Catholics and Protestants, e.g. the Lutheran hymns of Martin Luther, Catharina Regina von Greiffenberg, and Paul Gerhardt (oft used in the chorales of Johann Sebastian Bach), the Calvinist hymns of Gerhard Tersteegen, and the Catholic hymns of Angelus Silesius, Johann Georg Seidenbusch, and Friedrich Spee.

 During the French Wars of Religion, both Catholic and Huguenot poets argued their causes in verse.
 Of these, English poet Keith Bosley has called Huguenot soldier-poet Agrippa d'Aubigné, "the epic poet of the Protestant cause," during the French Wars of Religion.
 Bosley added, however, that after d'Aubigné's death, he, "was forgotten until the Romantics rediscovered him."

 In France in 1573, the Huguenot courtier and poet Guillaume de Salluste Du Bartas published the epic poem l'Uranie ou Muse Celèste, which praises Urania, not as the Muse of Astronomy, as was common practice during the Renaissance, but as the inspirer of sacred poetry and as the revealer of the mysteries of Heaven.
 According to Watson Kirkconnell, "The chief formative influences on his poetry were Homer, Virgil, Ariosto, and Ronsard.
 His reputation was less at home than it was abroad, where he was regarded, especially among Protestants, as one of the great geniuses of poetry".
 Bartas' influence upon John Milton, "was very extensive."

 In 1587, Du Bartas published La Sepmaine ou Création a 7,500 line poem about the creation of the world and the Fall of Man.
 Despite drawing "his form from Homer, Virgil, and Ariosto", Du Bartas drew his subject-matter chiefly from George of Pisidia, St. Ambrose, and, most of all, from St. Basil the Great.
 The main English translation, which helped inspire Milton's Paradise Lost, is by Joshua Sylvester.